bbbbbr/canyon-racer/README.md

   - Extend or shorten: **Up / Down** (required for some long jumps)
 - **Save & Rewind / Lives**
   - Add Save State: **B**.
 Any time during gameplay, but uses 1 Life
-  - Rewind to Save State: Automatic once crashed
+  - Rewind to Save State: Automatic once crashed, uses 1 Life
   - Lives: There is a limited supply of Lives (top readout in lower-right)
 - Pause: **Start**

 ### Techniques
-- **Save & Restore:** Get used to using the **Save** button often so that rewind states are near in the past.
+- **Save & Rewind / Lives:** Creating Save States uses a life each time, so add them carefully.
 - **Short hops:** Make a series of short, fast taps with **Jump** to hop over several close obstacles in a row.
 - **Extra Long Jump:** Press and hold **Jump** and **Up** to make extra long jumps.
 The ship will land farther up on the screen if possible.
 - **Shortened Jump:** While jumping, use **Down** to reduce jump distance.
 The ship will land farther down on the screen if possible.